-- A YES vote on this amendment: The state constitution currently requires that school board elections remain nonpartisan.
-Candidates for school board seats cannot run under a party affiliation (Republican Democrat, Libertarian, etc.) and instead must run with no party affiliation (NPA).
-A yes vote would overturn this requirement and allow parties to nominate their own candidates for these elections and permit candidates to have their political affiliation listed on the ballot. - A NO vote on this amendment: A no vote would keep in place the Florida constitutional requirement that school board election candidates must remain nonpartisan and cannot run under a political party.
+- A YES vote on this amendment: A yes vote would allow parties to nominate their own candidates for these elections and permit candidates to have their political affiliation listed on the ballot. - A NO vote on this amendment: A no vote would keep in place the Florida constitutional requirement that school board election candidates must remain nonpartisan and cannot run under a political party.

 Pros: Supporters of this amendment argue that voters are entitled to as much information about their candidates as possible and that the measure would increase transparency for voters.
-Having more explicitly political candidates could allow voters to learn more about the priorities of each potential school board member, as well as what candidates are likely to do while in office.